Priesthood of all believers: Lutheranism

 The belief in the priesthood of all believers does not preclude order, authority or discipline within congregations or denominational organizations.
-For example, Lutheranism maintains the biblical doctrine of "the preaching office" or the "office of the holy ministry" established by God in the Christian Church.
+For example, Lutheranism maintains the doctrine of "the preaching office" or the "office of the holy ministry" established by God in the Christian Church.
 The Augsburg Confession states:

-The origins of the doctrine within Protestantism are somewhat obscure.
-The idea was found in a radical form in Lollard thought.
-Martin Luther adduced it in his writings for the purpose of reforming the Christian Church, and it became a central tenet of Protestantism.
+Nonconformists

 The doctrine is strongly asserted within Methodism and the Plymouth Brethren movement.
-Within Methodism it can plausibly be linked to the strong emphasis on social action and political involvement within that denomination, and can be seen in the role of Methodist local preachers and lay speakers in Methodist churches.
-Within the Plymouth Brethren, the concept is most usually evidenced in the lack of distinction between "clergy" and "laity," the refusal to adopt formal titles such as Reverend or Bishop, the denial of formal ordination, and in some cases the refusal to hire any "professional staff" or paid Christian workers at all.
-Baptist movements, which generally operate on a form of congregational polity, also lean heavily on this concept.
+Within Methodism it can plausibly be linked to the strong emphasis on social action and political involvement within that denomination, and can be seen in the role of local preachers and lay speakers in Methodist churches.
+Within the Plymouth Brethren, the concept is most usually evidenced in the lack of distinction between "clergy" and "laity", the refusal to adopt formal titles such as reverend or bishop, the denial of formal ordination, and in some cases the refusal to hire any "professional staff" or paid Christian workers at all.

+Baptists, who generally operate on a form of congregational polity, also lean on this concept.
 The Laestadian pietist movement has a specific interpretation of the doctrine as underlying its solemn rite concerning the declaration of the forgiveness of sins.

-The vast majority of Protestants nonetheless draw some distinction between their own ordained ministers and lay people.
-Pastors and ordained ministers are usually regarded as congregational leaders and theologians who are well versed with Christian liturgy, scripture, church teachings and are qualified to lead worship and preach sermons.
+British Quakers (Religious Society of Friends) have no priests and no order of service; they believe God can speak through any person present, and any planned service is at risk of getting in God's way, hence the bulk of the observance is in silence.

-Some groups during the Reformation believed that priesthood authority was still needed, but was lost from the earth.
-Roger Williams believed, "There is no regularly constituted church of Christ on earth, nor any person qualified to administer any church ordinances; nor can there be until new apostles are sent by the Great Head of the Church for whose coming I am seeking."
-Another group, the Seekers, believed that the Roman Catholic Church had lost its authority through corruption and waited for Christ to restore his true church and authority.
+Some groups during the Reformation believed that priesthood authority was still needed but was lost from the earth.
+American Puritan Roger Williams believed, "There is no regularly constituted church of Christ on earth, nor any person qualified to administer any church ordinances; nor can there be until new apostles are sent by the Great Head of the Church for whose coming I am seeking."
+The Seekers, believed that the Roman Catholic Church had lost its authority through corruption and waited for Christ to restore his true church and authority.

-Consequences of Luther's doctrine
+The vast majority of Protestants draw some distinction between their own ordained ministers and lay people.
+Pastors and ordained ministers are usually regarded as congregational leaders and theologians who are well versed with Christian liturgy, scripture, and church teachings, and are qualified to lead worship and preach sermons.
+Although many religions use priests, most Protestant denominations reject the idea of a priesthood as a group that is spiritually distinct from lay people.
+They typically employ professional clergy who perform many of the same functions as priests such as clarifying doctrine, administering communion, performing baptisms, marriages, etc. In many instances, Protestants see professional clergy as servants acting on behalf of the local believers.
+This is in contrast to the priest, whom some Protestants see as having a distinct authority and spiritual role different from that of ordinary believers.